Red Baron

 Emperor Barbarossa

-Queen Louise, pointing to her son Wilhelm, the new emperor.
+Queen Louise, who points to her son, Wilhelm, the new emperor.
 In front of the painting, you

-will recognize Dame Germania and Father Rhine with the Alsace's annexation, now
+will recognize Dame Germania and Father Rhine with the annexation of Alsace, now

 Germany's river and no longer Germany's border.